 The thread-safe API has per-thread block and sequence numbers.
 When a new thread is created a new block number is assigned to both the new thread and to the calling thread.
-It is recommended that a call to tet\setblock() should be made after each call to thr\join() or pthread\join().
+It is recommended that a call to tet_setblock() should be made after each thread is waited for.

-The thread-safe version of tet\setcontext() does not reset the block and sequence numbers, because another thread might already have a current block number of 1.
-However, calls to tet\fork1() and tet\spawn() do reset the block and sequence numbers in the child, as when these functions are called there is only one thread in the new process.
+The thread-safe version of tet_setcontext() does not reset the block and sequence numbers, because another thread might already have a current block number of 1.
+However, calls to tet_fork1() and tet_spawn() do reset the block and sequence numbers in the child, as when these functions are called there is only one thread in the new process.

-The new block number set by tet\setblock() is one greater than the number set by the previous tet\setblock() call in any thread, not just the previous call in the current thread.
-The same applies to the tet\setblock() calls done internally by the API; for example: in the parent process in tet\fork() and in processes executed with tet\exec().
+The new block number set by tet_setblock() is one greater than the number set by the previous tet_setblock() call in any thread, not just the previous call in the current thread.
+The same applies to the tet_setblock() calls that are made internally by the API; for example: in the parent process in tet_fork() and in processes executed with tet_exec() on UNIX systems.

-10.6.4 tet\spawn()
+10.6.4 tet_spawn()

-The thread-safe version of tet\spawn() uses forkl() to create the child process.
-Therefore the same considerations regarding resources such as mutexes apply as described for tet\forkl() above.
+On a UNIX system, the thread-safe version of tet_spawn() uses fork1() to create the child process.
+Therefore the same considerations regarding resources such as mutexes apply as described for tet_fork1() above.

-10.6.5 tet\fork()
+10.6.5 tet_fork()

-The method used to time out child processes in the thread-safe version of $tet_fork()$ does not use a SIGALRM signal.
+The method used to time out child processes in the thread-safe version of tet_fork() on a UNIX system does not use a SIGALRM signal.
 This is done so as not to interfere with the use of SIGALRM in other threads.